bmdako/docker_demo/README.md

 It's a very simple way of doing it.
 No fancy scripts or custom logic.
 But it's a place to start.

-### Step 0: Setup
+### Step 0: Preparations

 The Docker image is build locally and all dependencies are copied onto the image.
 By dependencies I mean the entire `./src` and `./node_modules` directories are copied and Node is downloaded and installed.

-This means, to create the build, we need to have:
+This means, to create the image for this demo app, we need to have:

 1. Docker installed.
 2. The code downloaded locally (eg. using git).